 The accounting firm of Sycip Gorres Velayo &Co.
-(E&Y Philippines) has been appointed as the principal accountant and external auditor of PSPC for the year ended 31 December 2016 following the appointment of Ernst & Young as Group Auditor for Royal Dutch Shell on 12 May 2016.
+(E&Y Philippines) was appointed as the principal accountant and external auditor of PSPC for the year ended 31 December 2016 following the appointment of Ernst & Young as Group Auditor for Royal Dutch Shell on 12 May 2016 and continued as the principal accountant and external auditor for 31 December 2017.

 Isla Lipana & Co.
-(PWC - Philippines) formerly known as Joaquin Cunanan & Co. has been the principal accountants and external auditors of PSPC for the fiscal year ended 31 December 2015 and prior years.
+(PWC - Philippines) formerly known as Joaquin Cunanan & Co. has been the principal accountants and external auditors of PSPC for the fiscal year ended 31 December 2015.
 PWC resigned as auditor of PSPC on 12 May 2016